SD-WAN

 This involves laying dedicated, private cables interconnecting each site, which allows for reliable, safe, and performant telecommunications but comes at a very high cost.

-Most SMEs would be content with LANs within their offices and unique VPN connections or other alternatives for inter-branch communications.
+Most SMEs would be content with LAN set up using network switches within their offices and unique VPN connections or other alternatives for inter-branch communications.

 However, the growth of state-of-the-art fibre-optic and mobile business broadband networks over the past 20 years made creating safe and efficient WANs over the public network possible.